sly4you/FreeIPA-Cluster/README.md

  Do you want to create reverse zone for IP 192.168.100.10 [yes]:
  Please specify the reverse zone name [100.168.192.in-addr.arpa.]:
  Continue to configure the system with these values? [no]: >> YES

  ==============================================================================
  Setup complete

  Next steps:
    1. You must make sure these network ports are open:
        TCP Ports:
          * 80, 443: HTTP/HTTPS
 	 * 389, 636: LDAP/LDAPS
 	 * 88, 464: kerberos
 	 * 53: bind
        UDP Ports:
          * 88, 464: kerberos
 	 * 53: bind
 	 * 123: ntp

    2. You can now obtain a kerberos ticket using the command: 'kinit admin' This ticket will allow you to use the IPA tools (e.g., ipa user-add) and the web user interface.

 Be sure to back up the CA certificates stored in /root/cacert.p12 These files are required to create replicas.
 The password for thes files is the Directory Manager password

-Step 10 - Firewall
+Step 8 - Firewall
   firewall-cmd --permanent --add-service={ntp,http,https,ldap,ldaps,kerberos,kpasswd}
   firewall-cmd --permanent --add-port=53/udp
   firewall-cmd --reload

-Step 11 - Check if ipa work
+Step 9 - Check if ipa work
   On the ipa server cli
     kinit admin
-    Password for admin@DOMAIN.LOCAL:
+    Password for admin@MYDOMAIN.LOCAL:

       ipa user-find
       --------------
       1 user matched
       --------------